annotation/stam-tools/docs/fromxml.md

 field in your element configuration to specify what base elements to derive from.

-Base elements are map, here we define a base element called `withtype` that sets a type key corresponding to the element type and also converts some common XML attributes like `xml:id` and `xml:lang`:
+Base elements are maps, here we define a base element called `withtype` that sets a type key corresponding to the element type and also converts some common XML attributes like `xml:id` and `xml:lang`:

 ```toml
 [baseelements.withtype]